oasis-tcs/csaf/csaf_2.0/submit/README.md

    *short description of the receiving organization’s approval process, including estimated time required,* *stages of approval and who votes at each stage.*

-Intended status: Advance CSAF\ v2.0 OASIS to an ISO/IEC International Standard
+Intended status: Advance CSAF\ v2.0 OASIS Standard to an ISO/IEC International Standard

 Process: ISO/IEC\ JTC\ 1 PAS Transposition Process involving a Draft International Standard\(DIS) ballot followed by a Ballot Resolution Meeting\ (BRM) (if there are comments